Flipping the SIEM Value Equation

 Legacy SIEMs are charging the most for the easiest task (getting data into one place), while offering little to no value in other areas that would really be impactful to security organizations such as finding threats and efficiently responding to them.

-Learn more about the Exabeam Security Intelligence Platform.
+Learn more about the Exabeam Security Management Platform.

 What’s New in Exabeam Product Development – August 2022

 What’s New in Exabeam Product Development – July 2022

 What’s New in Exabeam Product Development – June 2022